 This course is offered by the University in Oslo and takes place in January 2018.
 Dates will be announed in autumn 2017.
 The course covers the basic principles of neuron signalling and interactions that underlie brain function.
 Teaching includes lectures by top researchers in neuroscience, group discussions and demonstrations/lab work.
 A take-home examination will be given at the end of the course.

-- Essentials of Neurophysiology: from neurons to circuits to behaviors (5 ECTS)
+- Essentials of Neurophysiology: from neurons to circuits to behaviours (5 ECTS)

 NRSN International Training Grant